ROOFING INSURANCE FAQ – ALL THE ANSWERS YOU NEED

 WHAT IS THE DIFFERENCE BETWEEN A RCV AND A ACV ROOF POLICY?
 WHY SHOULD I CARE?

-An RCV (Replacement Cost Value) policy covers the cost to replace the roof at today’s value with no depreciation lost.
+An RCV (Replacement Cost Value) policy covers the full cost to replace your roof at today’s value, without factoring in depreciation.
 These are the best types of policies.

-An ACV (Actual Cost Value) policy only pays out the cost of replacement minus the depreciation based on the current condition of the roof.
-In ACV policies you will often see “non-recoverable depreciation” written as a line item.
-This means the homeowner is not only out of the deductible but also has to pay the depreciation out of pocket.
-This can be a big surprise to the homeowner and makes the process much harder if you don’t have the money available to purchase a new roof.
+An ACV (Actual Cost Value) policy only covers the replacement cost minus depreciation based on your roof’s current condition.
+In ACV policies, you’ll often see “non-recoverable depreciation” listed, meaning the homeowner must pay both the deductible and depreciation out of pocket.
+This can be a costly surprise if you don’t have extra funds saved.

-Knowing the details of your policy before the insurance adjuster arrives will save you from any unwanted surprises.
+Understanding your policy before the insurance adjuster arrives can help you avoid unexpected costs.

 CAN INSURANCE TELL ME WHAT CONTRACTOR TO USE FOR MY ROOF REPLACEMENT?